 If you want to explore a different part of Rio, you should take a favela tour.
 Some slums have been pacified and are safe to visit now.
 The most popular tours will take you to Rocinha, Vidigal or Santa Marta, and can be booked online.
 You can also hike to Dois Irmãos, one of Rio’s finest hikes, and walk down through favela Vidigal on the way back.

 After the Christ, the cable car that connects Praia Vermelha to the Sugar Loaf is the second most popular attraction.
 For impressive pictures, I recommend that you go at dusk when the sun sets behind the mountain-filled skyline.

-Hi, I’m Miguel, adventure traveler, and hiking lover.
+Hi, I’m Miguel, an adventure traveler, and hiking lover.
 I have been traveling the world for the last five years, always trying to explore and hike some of the most remote regions.
-Follow me on my blog travelsauro and enjoy exciting adventures in places like Papua, Timor, the Himalayas, Africa and the Caribbean!
+Follow me on my blog travelsauro and enjoy exciting adventures in places like Papua, Timor, the Himalayas, Africa, and the Caribbean!